|University and Faculty:||The University of Melbourne

 Faculty of Law

 |Campus Location:||Parkville, downtown Melbourne|

-Three years (standard course structure)
+3 years (standard course structure)

-Two years and two months (accelerated course structure)
+2 or 2.5 years (accelerated course structure)

 |Semester Intake:||February each year|

 |Est. Total Tuition:||$110,162 AUD (based on 2014 fees)|

 The University of Melbourne Law School offers the Juris Doctor, J.D., which is a graduate law degree of global standard.
 It leads to admission to practise throughout Australia and gives graduates the skills to take on the world.

 Melbourne Law School is housed in an ultra-modern, stand-alone building in University Square, the university's burgeoning knowledge precinct.
 It contains state-of-the-art technology for staff and students, outstanding research facilities, an award-winning moot court, superb conference facilities, and purpose-built teaching spaces.
 Its Legal Research Centre spans three floors of the Law School building, and contains a rich legal collection comprising more than 180,000 volumes of reports, legislation, legal journals and treatises.
 The LRC also subscribes to major English language databases and has a permanent exhibition of rare books.
 It provides access to a wide range of the latest electronic resources for teaching and research today.

 Melbourne approaches teaching and research in law in a way that is outward looking and internationally focused.
 The JD curriculum is designed to anticipate developments in law in an age of globalization.
 Melbourne participates in a range of international networks that is second to none, through formal institutional arrangements and the international connections of its staff.
 The Melbourne student body is extraordinarily diverse, coming from all regions of the world.
 Each year, Melbourne is host to a wide range of international visitors, who teach in its programs, engage in collaborative research with its staff, make public presentations of various kinds or simply use its outstanding facilities.